 Retirement 2022

-Roger Federer, the legendary Swiss tennis player, has announced his retirement after next week’s Laver Cup, after admitting on Thursday that his battles with knee problem had forced him to call it quits.
+Roger Federer, the legendary Swiss tennis player, has announced his retirement after next week’s Laver Cup, after admitting on Thursday that his battles with a knee problem had forced him to call it quits.

 “My final ATP event will be the Laver Cup next week in London,” he announced on social media.

-The 41-year-old Grand Slam champion has been sidelined since quarter-final loss at Wimbledon in 2021, when he underwent his third knee surgery in 18 months.
+The 41-year-old Grand Slam champion has been sidelined since a quarter-final loss at Wimbledon in 2021, when he underwent his third knee surgery in 18 months.

 He wrote, “The last 24 years on tour have been an incredible adventure.”

-“While it sometimes feels like 24 hours flew by, it has also been so deep and magical that it feels like I’ve already lived lifetime.”
+“While it sometimes feels like 24 hours flew by, it has also been so deep and magical that it feels like I’ve already lived a lifetime.”

-Federer has been plagued by knee injury for the past three years, limiting him to only three of the 11 Grand Slams held since the beginning of 2020.
+Federer has been plagued by a knee injury for the past three years, limiting him to only three of the 11 Grand Slams held since the beginning of 2020.

 Serena Williams, another tennis legend, is almost certain not to play again after exiting the US Open in the third round earlier this month.